danbauman77/tophat/README.md

 <p><h2><strong>What are Top Hat Plans?</strong></h2></p>

-<p>Top hat plans are "unfunded, nonqualified deferred compensation plans covering a 'select group of management or highly compensated employees.'" </p>
+<p>Top hat plans are "unfunded, nonqualified deferred compensation plans covering a 'select group of management or highly compensated employees.'"<sup>1</sup> </p>

 <p>"Top hat pension plans are a type of nonqualified deferred compensation (NQDC) arrangement.
 Employers maintain NQDC plans for a number of reasons, including recruiting employees, incentivizing employees to remain employed for a specified period (sometimes referred to as a 'golden handcuffs' arrangement), and supplementing retirement benefits provided under tax-qualified retirement plans."</p>